gumbol/read-more-btn/README.md

 ## Use

-Download the latrst version of read-more-btn-v1.x.js file
+Download the latest version of read-more-btn-v1.x.js file

 include it in your HTML page:
 ```html